cosmo0/arcade-manager/FILTERS.md

 http://adb.arcadeitalia.net/lista_mame.php?lang=en

-After exporting from ArcadeItalia, add a column (lang2 for instance) in the header between `on_arcaworld` and `ranking`.
+After exporting from ArcadeItalia, sometimes add a column (lang2 for instance) in the header between `on_arcaworld` and `ranking`.
+Sometimes not.
+Good luck.

 # GLOBAL FILTER